Frequently Asked Questions

 Test results help us in curriculum design and high scores bring additional state funding to further improve our programs.
 You, as a student, play a crucial role in this process of assessment at Austin Peay.
 Your participation is required so that other students, faculty, and administrators can benefit from your knowledge and experience.
 Group scores are reported and evaluated to satisfy state requirements and to provide us with research data.
 Individual scores will be kept confidential and will not be recorded on transcripts.

 Taking the Senior Exit Exam is required of all seniors graduating with their first Bachelor's degree in any major.
 A hold may be placed on your diploma until this requirement is met.
 For a list of graduation requirements and deadlines, please contact the Office of the Registrar at (931) 221-7150 or visit their website.
-Students graduating with Associate's or Master's degrees are not required to take this exam.
-Students receiving their second Bachelor's degree are encouraged to contact IRE to make sure their status shows correctly in our records.
+Students graduating with Associates', second Bachelor's or Master's degrees are not required to take this exam.
+Students receiving their second Bachelor's degree should contact DSIR only if they receive email reminders to register for the exam.

-Typically, the exam is taken during a senior's final semester before graduation.
-However, the test can be taken any time within a senior's final year especially if he or she plans to complete an internship, clinical rotation or study abroad during the final semester.
+Typically, the exam is taken during the final semester before graduation.
+However, the test can be taken any time within a student's final year especially if he or she plans to relocate, complete an internship, clinical rotation or study abroad during the final semester.

 Testing ends shortly before finals each semester.
 Students waiting to see if they will be allowed to graduate should go ahead and take the exam early instead of waiting for a determination or final grades.

 The CCTST is a multiple-choice test similar to other standardized tests you have taken in your educational career.
 However, it is a separate test from the Major Field Test, another graduation requirement.
 Major Field Tests are exit exams administered by programs.
-Please contact the Departmental Representative for your major for dates and times these tests will be given.
-Exemption requests for the Major Field Test must be directed to your academic advisor.
+Please contact the your program's departmental representative for dates and times these tests will be given.
+Exemption requests for the Major Field Test must be directed to your academic advisor or department chair.

 Senior Exit Exams are a paper and pencil test that cannot be given online.
 The test must be administered and proctored in a classroom setting.
-If you take classes online and live outside of the Middle Tennessee/Southern Kentucky area, please notify our office by emailing firstname.lastname@example.org from your campus email address with your name, A # and explanation of circumstances.
+If you take classes online and live outside of the Middle Tennessee/Southern Kentucky area, please notify our office by email at email@example.com from your student email account with your name, A number and explanation of circumstances.
 Your situation and student records will be evaluated to see if you qualify for an exemption.
 Please check and update current mailing address information through AP OneStop before requesting an exemption.
-Our office will send responses to official student email address only.
+Our office will send responses to official student email addresses only.

 The Senior Exit Exam is offered in numerous morning, afternoon and Saturday test sessions throughout each semester.
-Dates and times for the exam are listed under the Schedule of Test Sessions.
-The schedule is posted at the end of the previous semester.
+Dates and times for the exam are listed under the Senior Exit Exam Schedule.
+The schedule is posted at the conclusion of the previous semester.
 These will be the ONLY dates offered so please plan ahead.
 Our office does not schedule individual appointments for testing.

-The number of participants in each session is also limited due to the size of the classroom used.
-Once the maximum number of students allowed is reached, a session will close.
-To sign up for an available session, please click on the Registration Form tab.
+The number of participants for each session is limited due to the size of the classroom used.
+A session will close once the maximum number of students allowed is reached.
+To sign up for an available session, please click on the Registration Form page.
 Unfamiliar with the location of the classrooms being used for testing?
-Click here to view a campus map or information about the Austin Peay Center at Fort Campbell.
+Click to view Clarksville Campus Map or location information for the Austin Peay Center at Fort Campbell.

 There are no fees charged to students to take this exam.

 On test day, please arrive at least ten minutes early to the session you choose.
-Dress comfortably and make sure you have your APSU ID card or another form of photo identification.
-You will be asked to show your ID during the sign-in process before being allowed to test.
+Dress comfortably and make sure you have your APSU ID card or another form of photo identification such as a driver's license or military ID.
+You will be asked to show an ID during the sign-in process before being allowed to test.
 Pencils will be provided.
 Only test booklets, answer sheets and pencils are allowed on desktops during testing.

 The following items are prohibited in the examination room during testing: